Jambo Bolton: Reception

+Mellor was surprised that Jambo became "a cult figure" among viewers and he said he received lots of fan mail.
 On the character Sky said "Way hey... it's Jambo Bolton, do you remember his earring?
 He was one of the originals and also one of our faves".
 What's on TV placed him in their list of "The Top 100 Soap Hunks of All Time".
 Elizabeth Joyce of the Shropshire Star said that Jambo was a "decent" and "genuinely memorable character" who still holds "a place in the heart of many a late-twentysomething".

+Johnathon Hughes of Digital Spy included Jambo in his list of "15 dream comebacks we'd love to see" in 2016.
+He wrote: "Tony would be proper chuffed if James 'Jambo' Bolton (Hollyoaks loved their comedy nicknames, didn't they?) came home – for a start Tone wouldn't be the only original cast member anymore."
+Hughes thought a return would be unlikely due to Mellor's busy work schedule.
+He added that the character was not dead despite it seeming that way due to his last appearance in a dream sequence as a ghost.
+Hughes' colleague, Adam Beresford, called Jambo "Cheeky chappy".
+Francesca Babb from All About Soap opined that "cheeky chappy Jambo was one of our favourite Hollyoaks boys until a short-lived singing career whisked the actor away from Soapland."